wlg1/wlg1.github.io/notion/stage/Stagecraft/Non-Euclidean Therapy for AI Trauma/Script drafts/svd script.md

 Eigenface:

 However, when our mind models the world, we only want certain correlations that are beneficial to rewarding us, and not others.
 For instance, we want to learn the relations of a face, and preserve this information as we use it to calculate other values through matrix multiplication.
 But we do not want what are called “superficial similarities”.
-For instance, if we do not like the color green because frogs are green, and we do want to eat frogs, it is wrong to generalize that all green things, such as vegetables, are bad to eat.
+For instance, if we do not like the color green because frogs are green, and we do not want to eat frogs, it is wrong to generalize that all green things, such as vegetables, are bad to eat.

+abstract face on top of cat

+green frogs, green vegetables, =.
+Then crossout- This equality is wrong.

+One reason these unwanted collisions may occur is because we do not have enough neurons- and thus not enough space- to house all these features.
+Thus, these features must share their spaces with one another, with the risk of conflict.
+This phenomenon is called Superposition.
+But this connection between superficial similarity and superposition is just a guess- and it, too, may be due to superficial similarity.

+# features > # neurons

+superposition cross and words

 Thus, the matrix organizes the data our mind receives from the world into our own interpretation.
 It does this by the choice of its basis vectors that anchor us to a chosen reality.
 It is up to us to learn what is the right choice of basis vectors to use.
 We want features that are actually correlated to be similar in some dimensions, but we do not want them to be similar in others, so to minimize their superficial interference- we want them to be as orthogonal as possible.

 toy models figure

 Now, how do we find a basis that preserves these correlations between its input features?

+Patient:

-We’ll have to look at a matrix that measures correlations between its input features.
+Well… I suppose we’ll have to look at a matrix that measures correlations between its input features.
+But I don’t know of such a matrix.

 Eigenface: